 At the moment we’re reevaluating some of the site mail features.
 While that’s going on, we’ve decided to disable one feature in particular: the “All Mutual Friends” box in the Send a Message interface.

 This seems like the most appropriate first step.
 Now if you want to spam every user on your friends list, you will have to do it 5 by 5, for all 500 of them.
 This feature is not permanently gone though.
 It will be disabled for a two week evaluation period after which the team at Netscape will decide whether or not to bring it back.
-The team has also added a ‘Share This’ feature to the site:
+The team has also added a ‘Share This’ feature to the site.

-But even with this feature gone, there is always that other way to get on Netscape’s or in fact any socially driven or bookmarked site’s home page.
+But even with the feature gone, there is always that other way to get on Netscape’s or in fact any socially driven or bookmarked site’s home page.
 Build something great and people will come.
 People are looking for something that is relevant (and targeted) to them, something that will add value to their lives, and something that will actually useful.
 Oftentimes people don’t even know what the need, and you may just be the one to tell them.
 Build a useful product/service/content and take advantage of social media.
 Social media is on your side; just don’t abuse it.